Flag of Essex: Design

 The flag features three gold-pommeled seaxes, which are Saxon swords used for fighting.
 The seax is used in heraldry in other situations, most notably in the flag of Middlesex, which has a very similar design to the Essex flag.
 The swords are a nod to the Germanic origins of Essex, and the ancient Kingdom of Essex featured a similar design on their coat of arms.
-It is difficult to pinpoint when the flag was designed in its current form, as the three sword design is cited back to the Saxon era, but this particular form is first mentioned in the 17th century, by Richard Verstegan, in his Restitution of Decayed Intelligence (1605).
+It is difficult to pinpoint when the flag was designed in its current form, as the three sword design is cited back to the Saxon era, but this particular form is first mentioned in the early 17th century by Richard Verstegan in his Restitution of Decayed Intelligence (1605).

-The seaxes were, in actuality, a different shape, meaning the swords on the flag resemble scimitars more.
-The origin of these swords is difficult to pinpoint, and there are a number of theories as to their origin.
+Actual seaxes were of a different shape; the swords depicted on the flag more closely resemble scimitars.
+The origin of these depictions is difficult to pinpoint, and there are a number of theories as to their origin.

 The Pantone colours for the flag are: